Wemino/VorpalFix/README.md

 - **Provide the option to launch the game in borderless fullscreen mode** - Set `ForceBorderlessFullscreen = 1` in `VorpalFix.ini`.

 - **VSync and Custom Frame Rate Options** - Added the option to enable VSync and set a custom frame rate limit, including an option to match the monitor's refresh rate.
 Both can be adjusted in the VorpalFix menu.

+---

+## Graphical Enhancements

 - **FOV Fix** - Auto-scales 4:3 FOV for wider aspect ratios.